robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

 8. **Using the GPI/GPO- Registers to the FPGA**
     * *Intel SoC-FPGAs* have two general purpose 32-Bit registers to interact directly with the FPGA Fabric
-    * To test this feature by connecting the FPGA LEDs with the GPO-Register
+    * To test this feature connect the FPGA LEDs with the GPO-Register
     * But now the FPGA LEDs are connected to **Lightweight HPS-to-FPGA** (*LWHPS2FPGA*) Bridge
-    * The FPGA Configuration must be changed to reconnect the FPGA LED...
+    * The **FPGA-Configuration must be changed** to reorder the FPGA LED...
     * The required `.rbf` Configuration file ("*gpiConf.rbf*") is pre-installed on the home directory (*~*)
-    * Execute the following command to **re-configure the FPGA Fabric** with this FPGA Configuration file:
+    * Execute the following command to **re-configure the FPGA Fabric** with this FPGA-Configuration file:
-        * For the *Terasic* DE10 Standard Board
+        * For the *Terasic DE10 Standard* Board
           ```bash
           FPGA-writeConfig  -f gpiConfStd.rbf
           ```
-         * For the *Terasic* DE10 Nano Board
+         * For the *Terasic DE10 Nano* Board
            ```bash
            FPGA-writeConfig -f gpiConfNano.rbf
            ```
-        * For the *Terasic* DE0 Nano SoC Kit
+        * For the *Terasic DE0 Nano SoC* Kit
            ```bash
            FPGA-writeConfig -f gpiConfDe0.rbf
            ```
-    * That command will check that the FPGA Configuration file is valid for the running FPGA Fabric, then it will reset the old FPGA Configuration, **load the new FPGA Configuration with the help of the `FPGA Manger` to FPGA-Fabric** and release the FPGA Fabric reset
+    * This command will check that the FPGA-Configuration file is valid for the running FPGA Fabric, then it will reset the old FPGA-Configuration, **load the new FPGA-Configuration with the help of the `FPGA Manager` to FPGA-Fabric** and release the FPGA Fabric reset
     * Now should be the LEDs connected with the direct 32-Bit GPO register
     * Enable the LEDs over this way
         ```bash